-5 COMMISSIONING, STARTUP, OPERATION AND SHUTDOWN
+5 COMMISSIONING START-UP, OPERATION AND SHUTDOWN

-CAUTION These operations must be carried out by fully qualified personnel.
+These operations must be carried out by fully qualified personnel.
 Turn off power supply for safety while pump commissioning is in progress.

-5.1 Pre-commissioning Procedure
+5.1 Pre-commissioning procedure

-The gland is to be filled with grease, and flush supply to be in place.
-Flush piping is to be checked for leaks.
-Mechanical seals are to be checked for leaks, flush flow, and pressure.
+The gland is to be filled with grease and flush supply to be in place.
+Flush piping to be checked for leaks.
+Mechanical seals must be checked for leaks, flush flow and pressure.

 - a) Pumps with the enclosing tubes and oil-lubed bearings must be filled with the proper lubricant to avoid running dry and to guarantee acceptable performance of the pump.
-A separate oil tank is attached to the pump (see detail in section 5.2.2). - b) For can pumps check all vent connections for complete filling of the pump.
-The venting procedure can take from 10 minutes up to 2 hours, depending on the kind of fluid. - c) Check the direction of rotation of the pump (pump rotor uncoupled).
-Rotation should be counter clockwise when viewed from the driver end. - d) The pump rotor and the shaft seal must be in correct axial position. - e) Check the readiness of all auxiliary systems (seal system, lubrication system etc.,) for startup. - f) All pipe work, including the internal and the auxiliary pipe work, must be connected correctly and must be absolutely tight.
+A separate oil tank is attached to the pump.
+(See detail in section 5.2.2.) - For "Can" pumps check all vent connections for complete filling of the pump.
+The venting procedure can take from 10 minutes up to 2 hours, depending on the kind of fluid (except cryogenic service). - Check the direction of rotation of the pump (Coupling spacer dismantled).
+Should be counter clockwise when viewed from the driver end. - d) The pump rotor and the shaft seal must be in correct axial position. - e) Check the readiness of all auxiliary systems (seal system, lubrication system etc) for startup. - f) Check the oil level in thrust bearing assembly and fill if required.
+In case of thrust bearings cooled by circulating flush, ensure that the piping for flush flow is in place and the flush flow system working. - g) All pipe work, including the internal and the auxiliary pipe work, must be connected correctly and must be absolutely tight.
 Check the tightness of all connections of the auxiliary pipe work.
-The suction valve must be in the open position.
-The discharge valve shall be in the closed or partially open position as required. - g) Turn the pump by hand, if required with the help of a lever, to check the free rotation of the rotor.
+The suction valve must be open, the discharge valve shall be closed or partially open as required. - Turn the pump by hand, if required with the help of a lever, to check the free rotation of the rotor.
 The rotor must turn uniformly and noiselessly.
-Some resistance may be felt due to the friction in the bearings and seals. - h) Check the readiness of the driver for startup.
+Some resistance may be felt due to the friction in the bearings and seals. - Check the readiness of the driver for startup.

 Refer to the manual for the driver to be sure that all precautions are in place to energize the motor.

-5.2 Pump Lubricants
+5.2 Pump lubrication

-Other than the stuffing box lubrication, mechanical seal and/or lineshaft lubrication, the pump will not require further periodic lubrication.
+Other than the stuffing box lubrication, mechanical seal and or lineshaft lubrication, the pump will not require further periodic lubrication.
 On water pumps, the suction bearing on the bowl assembly should be repacked when required.

 Pumps that pump hydrocarbons or have carbon, rubber, epoxy or Teflon suction bearings do not have the suction bearings packed.

 If the pump will be started after a longer storage period, the bearings should be first flushed and cleaned by using a suitable cleaning agent.
 It is not necessary to remove the oil sprayed for short or long-term storage as this will mix up thoroughly with the lubrication oil.

-be in accordance with the motor manufacturer's user instructions supplied separately with the pump.
+Re-checking the motor lubrication should be in accordance with the motor manufacturer's user instructions supplied separately with the pump.